 iv.
 Assumptions and Constraints

 The development of any large-scale project is met by constraints that can potentially limit the viability of certain operational choices.
 In the case of the WILMA project, budget, time, and resource constraints are apparent.
 As a group of students in our final year of study our budget is non-existent.
 This nullifies our capacity to hire more staff if required, purchase high quality software, hardware, or services, and forces the team to adhere to stringent time and resource constraints.
 Due to the nature of the project and its looming deadline, the team must adhere to strict time deadlines.
-As the WILMA project is underfunded and of a voluntary nature, team members have had to maintain other work commitments - a factor which further increases the likelihood of time constraints on project deliverables.
+As the WILMA project is underfunded and of a voluntary nature, team members have had to maintain other work commitments - a factor which further increases the likelihood of time constraints on project deliverables. √

 It has been assumed that the clients’ resource requirements are compatible with a budget-free project.
 For example, the hardware, software, and resource needs of the customer can be guaranteed by their existing or newly purchased equipment.
-Furthermore, it is assumed that the time restraints imposed on us by the project deadline allow for sufficient completion of project deliverables to a satisfactory level.
+Furthermore, it is assumed that the time restraints imposed on us by the project deadline allow for the sufficient completion of project deliverables to a satisfactory level.√

 v.
-Project Deliverables
+Project Deliverables √

 The client will periodically receive project deliverables throughout the duration of the WILMA project.
 The project schedule has been broken into a series of milestones that define the distinct aspects of the development process.
 The deliverables for this application are shown in Table 1.